Addiction and Recovery Frequently Asked Questions

 What will happen if I relapse?

 A relapse is not the end of your recovery journey.
-Think of a relapse as hurdle to overcome in your race to a life of sobriety.
-We can help you gain the skills necessary to help manage your addiction, but it is up to you to conquer the obstacles you encounter and not lose your motivation when you stumble or have a momentary lapse of judgement.
+Think of a relapse as a hurdle to overcome in your race to a life of sobriety.
+We can help you gain the skills necessary to help manage your addiction, but it is up to you to conquer the obstacles you encounter and not lose your motivation when you stumble or have a momentary lapse of judgment.

 How do I know if a loved one is suffering from addiction?

 Changes in behavior, hygiene, energy levels, mood, appetite, and sleep patterns can occur when someone is addicted to a substance.
 If alcohol/drug use has had a negative effect on their social or professional lives, this can be a sign of a serious problem.
 A hallmark of addiction is when the person in question has attempted to stop using on their own and failed to for whatever reason.
-If you or a loved one are unable to stop using on your own seek help immediately or call: (800) 715-2004.

 Visit our rehab blog for more information on drug addiction and what Fountain Hills Recovery does to help addicts find freedom in sobriety.